Wills, Trusts & Probate

 When should I start planning for business succession?

-What legal documents are involved in business succession planning?
+What legal documents are commonly used in succession planning?

-How does business succession planning relate to estate planning?
+How does succession planning relate to estate planning?

 What happens if a business owner dies without a succession plan?